 Jorg Ancrath is king of seven kingdoms at the tender age of twenty.
 He did not achieve this feat with political intrigue.
 Oh no, that would have taken too long and required the type of patience of which he has very little.
 At fourteen he could swing a sword as well as any grown man.
 He is a natural born leader of rogues, thieves, and murderers and soon learns how to best use their skills to obtain what he desires.
 He has seven principalities, but he didn’t come so far so fast to stop there.
 He wants to rule the entire Broken Empire.

-You are either with him or you are
+You are either with him or you are against him dead.